-View the newly launched Antiviral Clinical Development Landscape and Pipeline.
+View the updated Antiviral Clinical and Preclinical Development Landscape.

 Our goals are to advocate for collaborative efforts to prioritize antivirals within pandemic preparedness and to apply industry expertise in drug development to progress the antiviral pipeline.
 To do this, we work together with stakeholders in the public, private and non-for-profit sectors, to help accelerate the collective understanding of antiviral R&D, identifying promising clinical and preclinical compounds, and to catalyze efforts to fill the current pipeline gaps.